eddmann/eddmann.github.io/_posts/2020/2020-10-23-allocating-and-notifying-secret-santas-via-email-using-clojure.md

 Thanks to [data.csv](https://github.com/clojure/data.csv) I was able to elegantly translate the CSV into a suitable internal form.
 From there, I could pass this onto the allocation logic described above and then finally notify the participants via email.
-Using the [environ](https://github.com/weavejester/environ) library I was able to provide the desired Gmail SMTP credentials at runtime (via the enviornment).
+Using the [environ](https://github.com/weavejester/environ) library I was able to provide the desired Gmail SMTP credentials at runtime (via the environment).

 ### Testing